UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Key Takeaways

-• You can calculate appliance energy cost manually using a simple formula based on the wattage listed on the device’s label.
+• You can calculate appliance electricity cost manually using a simple formula based on the wattage listed on the device’s label.

 • Whole-house monitoring systems connect to your breaker panel or utility meter to provide real-time data on your home’s total energy footprint.